Permafrost/Tundra/README.md

 ### tundra.http.response:accept

-A very accepting [HTTP] response handler: accepts any [HTTP response code], normalizes the response header keys to lower case, and converts the response body stream to bytes.
+A very accepting [HTTP] response handler: accepts any [HTTP response code], normalizes the response header keys to be case-insensitive, and converts the response body stream to bytes.

 #### Inputs: